laxa88/Boilerplate-React-App/README.md

 - **Visual Studio Code** - Cross-platform, lightweight IDE.
 Has great plugins that make development painless.
 - **Sublime Text** - Cross-platform, lightweight IDE.
 UI is less appealing, but performance is faster than VS Code.
 - **Cmder** - (Windows) Portable CLI.
 I use it solely for the coloured UI and multiple-tab feature.

+## Quick Usage Notes

+- `npm install` - Run this once to update/install all node modules required for the project.
+- `npm run <command>`
+  - Refer to `package.json` to add/modify commands in the `scripts` property.
+  - `npm run start` - Starts development server on (default) localhost:8080
+  - `npm run build` - Builds and generates a production `bundle.js` in the `dist` folder.